vernacular-liberty/Adventure-In-Wonderland/README.md

 An interactive choose your own adventure games based off Alice's Adventures in Wonderland by Lewis Carrol.

+# Game Updates
+For phase one the classes and functions are roughly mapped.

+For Phase 2 we updated a lot of our code and our game is now officially playable.
+More updates are to come, including edits to Croquet and implementation of a Cheshire Cat throughout the game.

 # Contributors and Contributions
 Liberty Lehr: Wonderland, RabbitHole, MarchManor, Character.

 Lily Garner: TulgeyWoods, FungiForest

 Nathalie Trouba: Croquet

-For Phase 2 we updated a lot of our code and our game is now officially playable.
-More updates are to come, including edits to Croquet and implementation of a Cheshire Cat throughout the game.